Anatomy of a coalition

 typically holds ledger::read only; a cross-feed

-handle; an observability operator holds atlas::read and
+organism handle; an observability operator holds

-opens per-citizen handles from there.
+atlas::read and opens per-member handles from there.

 Public surface summary